SakibMostafa/Improving-Deep-Learning-Classifiers-by-Learning-Neuron-Activation-Patterns/README.md

 ## Requirements
-Python 3.7 or later\
+Python 3.7 or later

-see `requirement.txt` for the exact author environment.
+See `requirement.txt` for the exact author environment.

 Before starting to train the model save the training data in `Images/train` and the testing data in `Images/test`.